 I'm excited to partner with Valley Fig Growers to bring you these vegan chocolate cupcakes featuring Orchard Choice and Sun-Maid California Dried Mission Figs. The pairing of figs and chocolate is a divine combination!

-I loved incorporating Orchard Choice and Sun-Maid California Dried Figs into this vegan cupcake recipe; these figs are so moist, delicious, and good for you.
+I loved incorporating Orchard Choice and Sun-Maid California Dried Figs into this vegan cupcake recipe; these figs are moist, delicious, and good for you.
 The color and sweetness of California Dried Mission Figs complement the chocolate perfectly.

 For more delicious and elegant desserts with fruit, try my Vegan Plum Cake, Poached Pears in Red Wine, and Vegan Linzer Cookies.